Provider Program

 • Legal and ethical issues

-Please note: The card indicates the individual has the knowledge required to administer pediatric chemotherapy and biotherapy but does not ensure clinical competence.
+Please note: The provider card indicates the individual has the knowledge required to administer pediatric chemotherapy and biotherapy but does not ensure clinical competence.
 Resources for measurement of clinical competence are provided in the curriculum.

 Program Policies